abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 TODO: Add more on this.

+## API Server

+### REST API

+Initially there were 2 libs for REST API: Actix-web & Axum.
+Honestly, I was a bit confused between them.
+But, now, Actix-web is secondary for me.
+So, Axum is the primary choice.

+Follow this folder for [axum tutorials](../../../libs/axum-playground/).

 ## FAQs

 **Q: Which declarative macros like println! are used for automatically calling the Deref trait for Rc smart pointer?**